-Wahheng and Everwin continuously and proactively looking for and apply suitable advanced techniques in relevant stages of the production process.
+The Group's toys production plants will continuously and proactively look for and apply suitable advanced techniques in relevant stages of the production process.
 By introducing highly efficient equipment and simplifying operation procedures for the purpose of reduction of consumption in fuels, electricity and water such that resources could be used more effectively and in turn would be helpful for environmental protection.